-All Oliver Travel Trailers comes standard with a manual crank curb side awning.
+All Oliver Travel Trailers comes standard with a powered curb side awning.
 On Legacy Elite II models, we also offer an optional awning available on the street side of the trailer.
-We also now offer an upgrade option to install a Dometic powered awning instead of the standard manual crank option.
 Before you open your awning, be sure that you have enough open space next to the side of the trailer to fully extend the awning open.
-To open the manual crank awning, you will need to locate the hand crank in the closet of your Ollie.
-Insert the crank's hook into the gear eve of the awning.
-Rotate the hand crank until the awning is extended to your desire.
-The Dometic awning on current models is an armless design and does not require attaching to the side of the Ollie.
-Reverse the crank to close the awning as needed and always before traveling.

-If you have the powered awning option, you will find the remote stored in a kitchen galley drawer.
+You will find the remote stored in a kitchen galley drawer.
 Ensure it is secured in a safe place while in transit as it could fall and be damaged.

 Before using the remote, ensure the master power switch on the main switch panel is turned on, and always turn off the master power switch to the awning before traveling.

 On your remote, you will find controls for opening and closing the awning along with buttons to turn the integrated LED lights on or off.
-The Dometic powered awning also features a motion sensor.
+The powered awning also features a motion sensor.
 In the case the sensor detects strong winds, the awning will automatically close.
 The sensitivity of the sensor can be adjusted if necessary.
 See your awning manual for more details.